prodaft/cradle/docs/content/docs/user-guide/administrators/enrichment.md

 entries and relations.

 ## Enricher management
-- Enable or disable enrichers based on policy or availability.
-- Maintain API keys and credentials for external services.
-- Review supported entry classes for each enricher.
+Use **enricher management** to enable or disable techniques based on policy or availability, maintain **API keys** and credentials for external services, and review supported **entry classes** for each technique.

 ## Request settings
-- Define defaults for timeouts and features exposed by the enricher.
+**Request defaults** define timeouts and features exposed by each enricher.
-- Limit enrichment to approved artifact types.
+You can also limit enrichment to approved artifact types.

-## Monitoring
-- Track warnings and errors on enrichment requests.
-- Review stuck or failed requests and re-run as needed.

-See also: {{< ref "/docs/developer-guide/backend/enrichment" >}}.